Published on Jun 24, 2019 and last reviewed on Aug 12, 2022 - 5 min read

 To confirm the diagnosis, you have to get the following blood tests done:

-If you have hyperthyroidism, your doctor will suggest you take the following tests to know the cause:
+If one has hyperthyroidism, the doctor will suggest to take the following tests to know the cause:

 The following treatment options help manage symptoms and reduce the production of thyroid hormones.

-Thyroidectomy - Here, the thyroid gland is partially or completely removed.
-The disadvantage is, you have to take Levothyroxine for the rest of your life to supply sufficient amounts of thyroid hormones to the body.
+4. Thyroidectomy - Here, the thyroid gland is partially or completely removed.
+The disadvantage is, one has to take Levothyroxine for the rest of their life to supply sufficient amounts of thyroid hormones to the body.

 Take supplements or food rich in vitamin D and calcium, as you are susceptible to develop osteoporosis.
 Reduce the intake of iodine, as it can worsen your symptoms.
 Even some multivitamins and cough syrup contain a lot of iodine.